Kaltsoon/data-management-and-databases/slidev/11-physical-database-design.md

   -- ⚡ This query is fast, it can use the index on the title column SELECT title FROM Book WHERE title = 'Dune'
   -- 🐢 This query is slow, it can't use the index on the title column SELECT title FROM Book WHERE publish_year = 1965
-  -- ⚡ Also UPDATE and DELETE operations benefit from an index UPDATE Book SET publish_year = 1965 WHERE title = 'Dune' DELETE Book WHERE title = 'Dune'
+  -- ⚡ Also UPDATE and DELETE operations benefit from an index UPDATE Book SET publish_year = 1965 WHERE title = 'Dune' DELETE FROM Book WHERE title = 'Dune'
   ```

 ---